Introduction

 Size and Complexity of the Drain Field

-- Larger Fields: Bigger drain fields require more materials and labor, increasing the overall cost.
+- Larger Fields: Bigger drain fields need more materials and labor, which can increase the overall cost.

 Soil Conditions